Abhishekingle662/Luna.ai/README.md

-# Meet LUNA, your personal gateway to the cosmos!
+# Meet Luna!, your personal gateway to the cosmos!

 Try Luna here: https://www.lunaapp.space